erinmcj/nodejs-express-axios-starter/README.md

     npm install
 ```

-2. Set the SESSION_KEY environment variable in a .env file
+2. Set the SESSION_KEY environment variable
+    - Locally: store in .env file
+    - Production: pass as a secret in Github repo settings

 2. Start the application with either: